Alison's trusty BMW R80G/S on tour.

 Get off the road by 5:00pm. or earlier if possible.
 Your body is weary; the end-of-day commuters are inattentive; the deer are thinking about coming out for an evening feed; the sun is getting low enough to silhouette every bug on your windscreen; and you are probably getting hungry!
 Reasons enough for anyone… If you wish to add hours to the day, try to do so in the morning – get an early start and the entire day will be more enjoyable.
 A good meal, a leisurely evening and a good night’s sleep go a long way to ensuring a positive outlook and a pleasant ride the following day.

-.
+Cut yourself some slack.
 Try not to schedule your holiday time too tightly: then if everything goes sideways, there is no need to panic to meet deadlines or commitments.
 Bikes can break down, the weather can go seriously bad, detours happen, travel-flu might strike… any number of things can derail the best of plans – so leave some room in the schedule.
 On extended road trips I usually plan on not riding one day in five.
 This gives me time to relax, to do bike maintenance, laundry, find an internet café, buy groceries… the list goes on.
 This builds some slack into the plan from the start, and on long trips the respite from the road is vital to maintaining my energy and enthusiasm.
 I think my bike appreciates a day off too!

 Two weeks or six months on the road – the philosophy stays the same.
 Be kind to your body and your bike.
 Stop often.
 Don’t rush for time or miles.
 Keep healthy.
 Enjoy.